noseka1/toolbox-container/README.md

 ## Deploying OpenShift Toolbox to OpenShift cluster

-Note that instead of using the deployment commands in this section one-by-one, you can leverage the Kustomize scripts located in the [deploy](deploy subdirectory).
+Note that instead of using the deployment commands in this section one-by-one, you can leverage the Kustomize scripts located in the [deploy directory](deploy).

 ### Deploying openshift-toolbox